applejag/notes-old/allure-of-the-free-lunch.md

   - stub
 ---

-# Alure of the free lunch
+# Allure of the free lunch

 This is a common phrase told by #[[juval-lowy]].
 In other words: *"There is no such thing as a free lunch"*, or *"You cannot add value without sweating"*